Everyone deserves to know their immigrant ancestors

 What I Do For My Clients

 I research a specified family line (or lines), from 1870 back to 1619 or immigrant ancestor, whichever comes first.
+As completely as possible, I work to identify:

 • Any enslavers along the specified family line/s